ch-covid-19/welcome/README.md

 # Welcome in the covid-self-report project

+## Flatten the curve, right?

+We know that the state of the spread today will actually impact the society in a few days.
+Testing and isolation are the two main strategies to then forecast or reduce this impact.
+Isolation hits the economy bad.
+Testing is expensive, not widely available, and in some countries limited.
+Anyway it is near to impossible to test everyone in the planet. **We want to allow communities to self-report their health status, and allow decision-makers to get a picture of the spread in ‘real-time’; to close that time gap between infections today and the impact next week.**

+The plarform consists on a frontend (vue.js) in which the user reports their syntoms and provide their postal code anonymously.
+The data is then analysed (python) and sent to the backend (firebase).
+No data is stored in local machines.

-First of all, thanks for supporting us to provide statistical visualizations of the current Covid-19 pandemia.
+Thanks to all that have supported us so far to provide statistical visualizations of the current Covid-19 pandemia.
 This project started friday 20 march 2020 and was launched on:

 - [Switzerland](https://covid-self-report.ch/): On production since the 24 march 2020.
 - [India](https://covid-self-report.in/): On production since the 30 march 2020.
 - [Mexico](https://covid-me-reporto.mx/): On production since the 31 march 2020.